-Phase 6: Data Compilation, Analysis and Storage
+4.6 Phase 6: Data Compilation, Analysis and Storage

 Time and resource permitting, Corps staff and contractors will fill data gaps, perform statistical analyses, and develop trends and relationships between spill and TDG saturation.
-Efforts will be made to use the SYSTDG, MASS1, and COLTEMP (Water Temperature) models, and finding ways to facilitate and/or improve user access to the TDG and TDG-related database.
+Efforts will be made to use the SYSTDG model, and finding ways to facilitate and/or improve user access to the TDG and TDG-related database.
 The SYSTDG model (developed by ERDC) will be available for in-season gas production predictions and screening.
-Data collected at and transmitted from all network stations will be ultimately stored at CENWD-CM--WR-N, where they can be accessed through a data management system such as HEC-DSS or download the information from the TMT website.
+Data collected at and transmitted from all network stations will be ultimately stored at CENWD-CM-WR-N, where they can be accessed through a data management system such as HEC-DSS or download the information from the TMT website.

-Phase 7: Program Evaluation and Summary Report
+4.7 Phase 7: Program Evaluation and Summary Report

 An annual report will be prepared after the end of the normal (spring and summer) monitoring season to summarize the yearly highlights of the TDG monitoring program.
-Preparation for the annual report will begin with a post-season review, with participation by the three Corps districts and the NMFS forum WTQ.
+Preparation for the annual report will begin with a post-season review, with participation by the Northwest Division Office, the three Corps districts, the Bureau of Reclamation, the Mid-Columbia PUD's, and the NMFS forum WQT.
 The report will include a general program evaluation of the adequacy and timeliness of the information received from the field, and how that information is used to help control TDG supersaturation and high water temperature in the Columbia River basin.
 Information on the performance of the instruments (including accuracy, precision and bias associated with each parameter) and the nature and extent of instrument failures will be documented.
 This summary should include statistics on data confidence limits.
 Division staff will prepare the Annual TDG Monitoring Report based on field input, other material provided by each District, and recommendations by the WQT.
-This report will also contain suggestions and recommendations to improve the quality of the data during the FY2003 monitoring program.
+This report will also contain suggestions and recommendations to improve the quality of the data during the FY2005 monitoring program.

-Phase 8: Special Field Studies
+4.8 Phase 8: Special Field Studies